-The Programs offered at Bottega University are specifically focused on business, communication, and technology relating to business operation, communication, and marketing.
-The successful BU graduate will demonstrate the following attributes according to their program of study expected outcomes.
+Bottega's academic programs are specifically focused on business, communication, and technology relating to business operation, communication, and marketing.
+The successful Bottega University graduate will demonstrate the following attributes according to their program of study expected outcomes.

 Business Program Outcomes